 In the course of its business, the Corporation may from time to time become involved in various claims, arbitration and other legal proceedings, with and without merit.
 The nature and results of any such proceedings cannot be predicted with certainty.
-As discussed in further detail below under "Legal Proceedings", the Corporation initiated, in January 2011, an International Arbitration action against the Government of Mongolia in connection with the ongoing issues surrounding the Corporation's licenses, including the Government's expropriatory, unlawful, unfair and discriminatory treatment in respect of the Dornod Uranium Project and the related licenses.
-Such proceedings, and any potential future claims and proceedings can be lengthy and involve the incurrence of substantial costs and resources by the Corporation, and the outcome, and the Corporation's ability to enforce any ruling(s) obtained pursuant to such proceedings, are subject to inherent risks and uncertainty.
-The initiation, pursuit and/or outcome of any particular claim, arbitration or legal proceeding could have a material adverse affect on the Corporation's financial position and results of operations, and on the Corporation's business, assets and prospects.
+Such proceedings, and any potential future claims and proceedings, are likely to be of a material nature.
+In addition, such claims, arbitration and other legal proceedings can be lengthy and involve the incurrence of substantial costs and resources by the Corporation, and the outcome, and the Corporation's ability to enforce any ruling(s) obtained pursuant to such proceedings, are subject to inherent risks and uncertainty.
+The initiation, pursuit and/or outcome of any particular claim, arbitration or legal proceeding could have a material adverse effect on the Corporation's financial position and results of operations, and on the Corporation's business, assets and prospects.
 In addition, if the Corporation is unable to resolve any existing or future potential disputes and proceedings favourably, or obtain enforcement of any favourable ruling, if any, that may be obtained pursuant to such proceedings, it is likely to have a material adverse impact on the Corporation's business, financial condition and results of operations and the Corporation's assets and prospects.